conformal/coinvoice-plugins/d6_ubercart/README.md

 Coinvoice knows who is using the plugin.
 The best way to transfer the key to Ubercart is by copying it from the Coinvoice sandbox site and pasting it into the Ubercart "API key" box.
-Make sure to click on the "Enable Coinvoice in sanbox mode" checkbox before clicking on the "Save configuration" button.
+Make sure to click on the "Enable Coinvoice in sandbox mode" checkbox before clicking on the "Save configuration" button.
 At this point the plugin is fully setup in sandbox mode.

 Go to the store front and create a test order and select Coinvoice as the